Interfax-Ukraine

 PACE should work with delegations from both Russia and Ukraine to implement Minsk fully – Agramunt

-Interfax-Ukraine to host press conference ' Detention of Gia Tsertsvadze and Legalization of Foreign Volunteers in Ukraine'

-Interfax-Ukraine to host press conference 'Presentation of the Investment Potential of Mykolaiv City'

-Interfax-Ukraine to host press conference entitled '700 Days of Monitoring Reforms in Ukraine: Rating of Ministries'
+Interfax-Ukraine to host press conference entitled 'How 2016 Will Be Remembered in terms of Observance of IDP's Rights and Freedoms'

 Ukrainian medical institutions refuse taking child cancer medicines procured by Crown Agents